Overview of Asian Eyelid Surgery

 There are two primary methods for performing Asian eyelid surgery.

 For an incisional blepharoplasty, or “open technique”, the surgeon creates a short incision where the crease will be on the upper lid.
-The placement of the incision is based on the patient’s facial features and detailed measurements taken to ensure the eyelid proportions are natural and flattering.
+The placement of the incision is based on the patient’s facial features and detailed measurements.
 The surgeon then uses the incision to create a fold and anchors it in place with tiny sutures.
-The scar is fine, faint and barely visible once it heals.
+The scar is fine line once it heals.

 Frequently Asked Questions